 The primary reason investors may be attracted to transportation ETFs is that they offer a low-cost, diversified means of gaining exposure to this industry.
 Strategically, it’s been believed that an investor may want to buy and hold transportation ETFs when the economy is healthy and expanding, an environment in which demand for goods, and thus the transportation of them, is also expanding.

-Traditionally, when consumers are buying more goods, there is also greater demand for transporting and delivering the goods to consumers.
-This may benefit trucking and delivery services like FedEx (NYSE: FDX) or United Parcel Service (NYSE:UPS).
-For a simple illustration, imagine high demand for goods, and millions of consumers buying products for delivery from Amazon (NASDAQ: AMZN), which in turn drives greater demand from transportation service providers like UPS and FedEx, which thus increases their revenue and profits.
+Traditionally, when consumers are buying more goods, there is greater demand for transporting and delivering the goods to consumers.
+This may benefit trucking and delivery services such as FedEx (FDX) or United Parcel Service (UPS).
+For a simple illustration, imagine high demand for goods, and millions of consumers buying products for delivery from Amazon (AMZN), which in turn drives greater demand from transportation service providers such as UPS and FedEx, which increases their revenue and profits.

-Because many Americans were sheltering in place at home and practicing social distancing during the pandemic, demand for online shopping and delivery services surged in early 2020 while physical businesses and some other segments of the economy were nearly frozen by mandated shutdowns.
+Because many Americans were sheltering in place at home and practicing social distancing during the early stages of the pandemic, demand for online shopping and delivery services surged in early 2020 while physical businesses and some other segments of the economy were nearly frozen by mandated shutdowns.
+On the flip side, the transportation sector was also impacted because of the lack of air travel and other public transportation being used during the pandemic.
+Additionally, oil prices, supply chain, and inflation can impact the transportation sector.

 Best Transportation ETFs